diegowmmuller/diegowmmuller/README.md

 - 👋 Hi, I’m @diegowmmuller
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python && java

 <!---
 diegowmmuller/diegowmmuller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.